araobp/live/README.md

-# Gemini Live web app
+# Gemini Live web app for showrooms

 **(Work in Progress)**